 Thanks to advancements in fabric technology and design, today’s running shorts are better than ever.
 Overall, materials are lighter, more comfortable, and offer better mobility.

-After months of testing, even years in some cases, we’ve managed to narrow down the best of the best for whatever type of running you’re into.
+After months of testing, even years in some cases, we’ve narrowed down the best for whatever type of running you’re into.
 The shorts on this list are the ones we kept reaching for time and time again.

-If you’re interested in broadening your knowledge about running shorts, check out our comprehensive buyer’s guide and FAQ sections at the end of this article.
+If you’re interested in broadening your knowledge about running shorts, check out our comprehensive buyer’s guide and price & value sections at the end of this article.
 And be sure to look at our comparison chart when it’s decision time.

 The Best Running Shorts for Men of 2024